canonical/snapd/docs/interfaces.md

 ### timeserver-control

-Can manage timeservers directly separate from config ubuntu-core.
+Can manage timeservers directly separate from config core.

 Usage: reserved
 Auto-Connect: no